-Actress Jessica Alba and Christopher Gavigan former CEO of Health Child Health World, co-founded The Honest Company.
-Jessica says she started the Honest Company "…to help moms and give all child a better, safer start."
-The company makes a variety of home products from soaps and cleaners to multi-vitamins and diapers.
-Both Christopher and Jessica were frustrated trying to find the best products for their little ones, so they decided to create these products themselves.
-Honest strives to create effective, safe, eco-friendly, convenient, and affordable products for families.
+Actress Jessica Alba and Christopher Gavigan, former CEO of Health Child Health World, co-founded The Honest Company.
+Jessica says she started the Honest Company "…to help moms and give all children a better, safer start."
+The company makes a variety of home products, from soaps and cleaners to multi-vitamins and diapers.
+Both Christopher and Jessica were frustrated, trying to find the best products for their little ones, so they created these products themselves.
+Honest strives to develop effective, safe, eco-friendly, convenient, and affordable products for families.

 It is hard to say what we liked about this diaper compared to the diapering competition.
-While it has some fun designs and we like that you get to choose what pattern you order, It didn't score that well in most of our tests, leaving a general feeling of blah about it.
-However, it managed above-average scores for our ecological and health metrics, and that is something we can truly get behind.
+While it has some fun designs, and we like that you get to choose what pattern you order, it didn't score that well in most of our tests, leaving a general feeling of blah about it.
+However, it managed above-average scores for our ecological and health metrics, which is something we can truly get behind.

-This diaper earned a 7 of 10 for eco-friendliness where the high is only 8.
-It is totally chlorine free (TCF), uses plant-based plastics and pulp from sustainably managed forests.
+This diaper earned a relatively high score for eco-friendliness, where many traditional diapers struggle in this metric.
+It is totally chlorine-free (TCF) and uses plant-based plastics and pulp from sustainably managed forests.
 It also has a plant-based inner and outer layer, but Honest doesn't remark on its biodegradability.
-Honest offers a partial disclosure list for their diapers, and we wish it were a complete disclosure because we've caught them in "green washing" fibs before which now makes most of their claims a little suspect in our opinion.
+Honest offers a partial disclosure list for their diapers, and we wish it were a complete disclosure because we've caught them in "greenwashing" fibs before, which now makes most of their claims a little suspect, in our opinion.
 Despite scoring above average for these metrics, it is important to note that other green diapers score higher, often much higher, and cost less.

-For health, the Honest diaper earned a 6 of 10, where the high is 8, and the average is 4.
+For health, the Honest diaper also scored above average.
 This diaper is TCF and offers a partial disclosure list.
-It is perfume and latex free, but it has a print, and a lotion added, so it isn't lotion or dye free.
+It is perfume and latex-free, but it has a print and added lotion, so it isn't lotion or dye-free.
 It could have scored higher if they offered a full disclosure list and were free of any additives.

-If a diaper can't lock moisture away in the core, there is a high probability that baby's skin is in direct contact with wetness.
+If a diaper can't lock moisture away in the core, there is a high probability that the baby's skin is in direct contact with wetness.
 This moisture can lead to discomfort, skin irritation, and diaper rash over time.
 It can also lead to wet clothing or leakage because it doesn't absorb fast enough and could run off the surface and past the leg cuff or up the back.
 While our new testing and research indicate less leakage than our previous review, we still think poor absorption creates a situation conducive to potential leaks.

-One of our testers developed a rash when using Honest, and after a three-day break where the irritation went away, it came back as soon as they tried Honest diapers again.
+One of our testers developed a rash when using Honest.
+After a three-day break, the irritation went away, but it came back as soon as they tried Honest diapers again.

 We also don't like that this diaper isn't very durable.
 While it isn't as poorly constructed as we've seen in the past from Honest, it still didn't hit the average score for the group compared side-by-side.
-After much use and online research, this diaper seemed to have some issues with faulty tabs and occasionally falling apart when compared to the reviews of other diapers we tested.
-With a higher price, you really need that diaper to stay in one piece, and you don't want to have to throw away an unused diaper because the tabs don't work.
+After much use and online research, this diaper seemed to have some issues with faulty tabs and occasionally falling apart compared to other diapers we tested.
+With a higher price, you expect that diaper to stay in one piece, and you don't want to have to throw away an unused diaper because the tabs don't work.

-The Honest diaper has some nice features and materials that make it eco-friendly and healthier for baby with TCF production and no perfumes or latex.
-However, it isn't the best at locking away liquids or at preventing leaks, two critical components of a diaper.
-Because it has difficulty doing the main job of a diaper it is not a diaper we recommend.
-Also, we have noticed that since this diaper went mainstream with increased distribution, its performance decreased in our tests (comparing this year to our 2014 tests.
-It also performed poorly compared to similar green diapers in our tests which makes us wonder if the mass distribution has impacted either the quality or the materials used in the production of this diaper.
-While this diaper has always had a relatively average score in our tests, it has now dipped below the average which indicates that it is either losing performance abilities or other diapers are improving at a more rapid pace.
+The Honest diaper has some nice features and materials that make it eco-friendly and healthier for babies with TCF production and no perfumes or latex.
+However, it isn't the best at locking away liquids, a critical component of diaper functionality, in our opinion.
+Because it has difficulty doing the main job of a diaper, it is not a diaper we recommend.
+Also, we noticed that since Honest went mainstream with increased distribution, its performance decreased in our tests (comparing this year to our 2014 tests).
+It also performed poorly compared to similar green diapers in our tests, which makes us wonder if the mass distribution has impacted the quality of the materials used to produce this diaper.
+While this diaper has always had a relatively average score in our tests, it has now dipped below the average, which indicates (to us) that it is either losing performance abilities or other diapers are improving at a more rapid pace.